MCT-master/mct-master.github.io/_posts/2019-04-01-MoCap-Recap-My-two-weeks-recap-of-a-Motion-Tracking-workshop.md

 ### Week 2

 <p>In the second week we were divided into groups and focused on a project to be presented on the last day of the
 course.
-My group (including Elias and Sam) developed a Virtual DJ that utilizes traditional and nontraditional movements of a DJ, for manipulating parameters a musical track.
+The group (including Elias and Sam) developed a Virtual DJ that utilizes traditional and nontraditional movements of a DJ, for manipulating parameters a musical track.
 Our objective was capturing DJ body movements (recorded and streamed) into motion capture data and to sonify these movements.</p>